unnikrishnankalyani/strongly-consistent-file-system/README.md

 ## Execution

+To run one end-to-end test without any manual steps, skip to the Testing section.

 On the server specified in `server_1` earlier, cd into the `cmake/build` directory and run the command `./server 1` On the server specified in `server_2` earlier, cd into the `cmake/build` directory and run the command `./server 2`